 There are even newer realms of orthodontic treatment that extend beyond the look and fit of the teeth.
 Interdisciplinary treatment (when a dentist and/or other specialists work together) is often best done with some version of orthodontics.
 Examples of this could be replacing missing or extracted teeth with implants or doing a good set of veneers or crowns.
 There are even crossovers between orthodontics and airway and speech concerns.
 The more we are learning the more application orthodontics has for these general health problems – perhaps a future blog post topic 😉

 We love beautiful smiles AND healthy bites!
-The benefits of orthodontics isn’t just cosmetic – it sets people up for a lifetime of dental success!
+The benefits of orthodontics aren’t just cosmetic – it sets people up for a lifetime of dental success!

-Stay tuned next time to hear about when your child should come see the orthodontist!
+Stay tuned next time to hear about when your child should come to see the orthodontist!